In most of the problems we have worked on in these lab exercises,

 And because it is a member of a class, its prototype must appear within the class.
 So, for our

 Rule: The name of a constructor is always the name of the class.
-It has no return type — not even void
+It has no return type — not even void.

-class, the constructor's
+Coordinate class, the constructor's

-and we prototype it in the public
+name is Coordinate() and we prototype it in the public

-section of class Coordinate
+section of class Coordinate:

-class Coordinate { public: Coordinate(); void display(ostream & out) const; private: double myX, myY; };
+void display(ostream & out) const;

-specifier is not used with the
+Note that the const specifier is not used with the

-constructor because, unlike our display()
+constructor because, unlike our display() function member,

 a constructor initializes and thus modifies the class' data members.

-As a result, it cannot be specified as const
+As a result, it cannot be specified as const.

-Also, as with the display()
+Also, as with the display() function member, the

 prototype should be placed in the public section of the class so that

-users of this class can construct Coordinate
+users of this class can construct Coordinate objects.

-To define an inline Coordinate
+To define an inline Coordinate constructor, we proceed as

 with other function members and qualify their names with the class name,